 The extent of the damage will determine how much function is lost.
 Doctors must consider the weight of the baby and the mother when determining any delivery risks.
 Any difficulty in delivering the baby may cause physical harm to both.
 Using inappropriate delivery techniques can cause unnecessary pulling or rotating, causing damage to the spinal cord and cranial nerve.
 Bone fractures can occur when the newborn is too large.
 Because the bones of newborns are unfused and softer than adult bones, they’re at a higher risk of injury.
 Injuries to the newborn’s vital organs may also be caused by negligent actions that may be considered medical malpractice.

 Receiving Compensation for Birth Injuries

-Recovering your losses helps you move forward after a birth injury.
+You can receive compensation for pain and suffering resulting from mental and physical disabilities.
+Recovering your losses helps you move forward after birth injuries.
 The right legal protection gives you and your family the resources you need to regain your physical, financial, and emotional wellbeing.